 Has your diet changed over the last number of years?

 My diet hasn’t really changed but I am just more conscious of getting in my vitamins and minerals and filling gaps through supplementation.
 The only thing that has really changed is I am taking a sachet of Revive Active and Mastermind every day.

 I am an endurance athlete.
 The high-energy needs of endurance athletes require adequate protein to build and repair muscle tissue, carbohydrates for energy-restoring glycogen stores, and dietary fats for energy and endurance.
 Dietary fats are also crucial for absorbing specific nutrients - particularly the fat-soluble vitamins A, D, E, and K. Lastly, endurance athletes need to stay properly hydrated for optimal performance and to limit their risk of injury and illness.

 What is your advice for people who are finding the lockdown difficult?

 Questions – I think once you ask yourself questions such as – how much do I value my life?
 How much do I value the people around me?
-Do I prefer to be indoors for a few weeks being bored and staying safe or spend a longer time trying to recover from a very serious, life-threatening illness that could also affect my friends and family?
-I think once you are honest with yourself and ask yourself these questions, then it will be easier to see what your priorities are in life and gain some perspective.
+Do I prefer to be indoors for a few weeks being bored and staying safe or spend a longer time trying to recover from a very serious, potentially life-threatening illness that could also affect my friends and family?
+I think once you are honest with yourself and ask yourself these questions, then it will be easier to see what your priorities are in life, and gain some perspective.

-Mindset – I would try to think about what the positives of the lockdown, rather than the negatives.
+Mindset – I would try to think about the positives of the lockdown, rather than the negatives.
 For example, the lockdown may have given you more time with your family, something you might have lacked previously.